Skip to main content

 Lawsuit challenging the unlawful delegation of executive power to Elon Musk.
 See press release

 02/18/2025: A federal judge declined to issue a temporary restraining order because of the lack of imminent irreparable harm to Plaintiff States.
-The case will now proceed to expedited discovery where the States will be able to get information regarding DOGE’s current operations and future plans.
+The case will now proceed to expedited discovery where the States will seek information regarding DOGE’s current operations and future plans.
 The States then plan to file a motion for a preliminary injunction shortly thereafter.
 See order

 02/10/2025